M-Proff/SyncBridge/README.md

 ---

-## 🚧 Project Status
+## 🚀 Project Status

-- Work in progress — dashboard and backend connection occasionally show errors that are being fixed
+- The project works smoothly with real-time syncing and chat features fully functional
-- Additional features and scaling improvements planned
+- Actively being extended with new features and improvements
-- Issues with order handling and real-time syncing will be resolved soon
+- Planned enhancements include advanced task analytics, better scalability, and UI refinements

 ---
 📦 Installation Guide